Skip to content

 The light bulb is Mr. Glen Glennon of Abbott Ball Company uncovered a possible new alloy solution, using an old school discovery and new rapid prototyping technology, powdered metallurgy or (FDM) Fusion Deposit Modeling or laser metal sintering.
 FDM is a rapidly developing metallic prototyping process used by producing the geometry in a molten, layer build process.
 Mr. Glennon approached and convinced NASA Glen Research Center in Cleveland, Ohio in a collaboration to look at his new materials application and perform some basic testing on provided prototype ball bearings in the new Nitinol- 60 alloy.

 The results surprised everyone.
-Nitinol; (Ni) nickel and (Ti) titanium and (NOL) for the Naval Ordinance Laboratory, was discovered by Dr. William Buehler, a Laboratory Researcher in the 1960’s.
+The designer steel, Nitinol; (Ni) nickel and (Ti) titanium and (NOL) for the Naval Ordinance Laboratory, was discovered by Dr. William Buehler, a Laboratory Researcher in the 1960’s.
 Nitinol 55 then 60 is a metal alloy exhibiting properties of electrically conductive, with excellent hardness and toughness or elasticity or shape memory including extreme corrosive resistance making it ideal for outer space, deep water and new medical product applications.

 Working with the NASA lab and further development, adding a third element has yielded outstanding results and several new patents.
 The new Nitinol-60 bearing material exhibited the conductivity, nonmagnetic, toughness and the corrosion resistance needed for extreme applications.
 The new alloy and to be refined manufacturing and rapid prototyping process opens the doors for markets of new hardware such as kitchen cutlery or invasive medical devices where hardness, sanitation or harsh chemical cleaning is used, like scalpels.
 Nitinol-60 is of course expensive, but it offers a new horizon when maintenance access is prohibitive.
 The battle field is deep water and outer space and the new material in the arsenal is called Nitinol, the new Designer Steel!
 We also work in titanium!

-References
+References WhiteLight Design

-1. http://spinoff.nasa.gov/Spinoff2015/ip_4.html Metalworking Techniques Unlock a Unique Alloy
+1. https://spinoff.nasa.gov/Spinoff2015/ip_4.html Metalworking Techniques Unlock a Unique Alloy

 2. DellaCorte, 2010, “Nickel-Titanium Alloys: Corrosion Proof Alloys for Space Bearing, Components and Mechanism Applications”, NASA-2010-216334